 We are open seasonally from March through October.
-We are open Tuesday through Saturday, 9 am-5 pm and Sunday, 10 am-4 pm.
-We are closed on Mondays.
+We are open Tuesday through Saturday, 9 am-5 pm and closed Sunday and Monday.

 We are closed on Easter Sunday and Independence Day.